 l=ts + td

-Systems in which most of the neutrons are absorbed at higher energies and the neutron thermalization is suppressed (e.g. in fast reactors), have much shorter prompt neutron lifetimes .
-The typical prompt neutron lifetime in fast reactors is on the order of 10−7 second.
+Most neutrons are absorbed in higher energies, and the neutron thermalization is suppressed (e.g.,, in fast reactors) has much shorter prompt neutron lifetimes.
+The typical prompt neutron lifetime in fast reactors is on the order of 10−7 seconds.

-Slowing Down and Diffision Times for Thermal Neutrons in an Infinite Medium
+Slowing Down and Diffusion Times for Thermal Neutrons in an Infinite Medium

 Source: Robert Reed Burn, Introduction to Nuclear Reactor Operation, 1988.